damianoazzolini/plstat/docs/doc.md

 `entropy(+List:numbers,+Probabilities:number,-Entropy:number)`

 `Entropy` is the entropy of the list `List`.
-Formula: is probabilities are not provided, then
+Formula: if probabilities are not provided, then
 E = -sum(pk  log(pk))
 else
 E = sum(pk  log(pk / qk))